heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_F107_Wind.png" alt="How does F10.7 affect wind" title="How does F10.7 affect wind" />

-#### With MSE values at 1.50 and 1.37 are really low and tell me that we have a very good line of fit.
+#### With MSE values at 1.50 and 1.37 which are really low and tell me that we have a very good line of fit.
 #### our p value is = .00052 which is well below the .05 threshold so we would reject the null hypothesis and say that There is a Linear relationship between the F10.7 and Average Wind Speed

 #### Simple Linear Regression model - How does F10.7 affect Precipitation?